karimchammas/ffa-blotter/README.md

 - go to "http://ip:8000" and log in with the admin the first time
 - edit the admin details from top right: "user / edit details" and add admin email
 - create tag in mayan-edms: ffa-blotter

+## Docker
+A Dockerfile is delivered in this repository.
+To build it manually: `> docker build -t ffapb/ffa-blotter .` Otherwise, use the [docker-blotter](https://github.com/ffapb/docker-blotter) repository which has this repository as a git submodule